What are the careers in plant-based industry?

 Benefits vary with each business and offerings may depend on longevity with the company.
 Benefits could include health benefits, retirement, and more.

 Where can I get industry related training?

-On this website under the Education and Training section you will find some offerings by the RI Nursery and Landscape Association.
-Also under Resources you will find allied organizations that also offer certifications and trainings related to plant-based industry.
+On this website under the “Trainings and Education” section you will find some offerings by the RI Nursery and Landscape Association.
+Also under “Other Certifications and Trainings,” you will find allied organizations that also offer certifications and trainings related to plant-based industry.
 The RINLA Facebook and Instagram pages will announce other training and educational opportunities as well.